 AI is transforming marketing in profound and exciting ways.
-In my conversations, it’s inspiring to hear how marketers are using AI to drive new customer connections, build high-quality creative, and make confident decisions grounded in predictive data.
+In my conversations with marketers, it’s inspiring to hear how they’re using AI to drive new customer connections, build high-quality creative, and make confident decisions grounded in predictive data.

 It’s important to acknowledge, however, that AI can’t drive marketing success by itself.
 AI is capable of multiplying business results and growth, but only when it’s paired with human expertise.
 Marketers will continue to be essential in setting clear objectives — aligned to broader business goals — so that marketing impact can be accurately measured and decisions about where to invest can be more informed.